Judy Buenoano: Crimes

 Welty first married James Goodyear, a sergeant in the United States Air Force.
 He died on September 16, 1971, in Orlando, Florida.
 His death was initially believed to be natural causes.

 Two years later, she moved in with Bobby Joe Morris, a resident of Trinidad, Colorado.
 He died by poison in January 1978.
 Later that year, she legally changed her name to "Buenoano" (corrupted Spanish for "good year").

 Around 1980, Buenoano's son Michael, whom she resented throughout his life because he was born out of wedlock, became severely ill, with symptoms including paraplegia.
 On May 13, 1980, Buenoano took Michael out in a canoe in Milton, Florida; the canoe rolled, and Michael, with no life jacket and weighed down by his arm and leg braces, drowned.
 Following his death, Buenoano opened a beauty salon using the proceeds from his life insurance.

 In 1983, Buenoano was in a relationship with a wallpaper businessman named John Gentry.
 Gentry was severely injured when his car exploded in Pensacola, Florida.
 While he was recovering from his injuries, police found several discrepancies in Buenoano's background.
 Further investigation revealed that in November 1982, she began telling her friends that Gentry suffered from a terminal illness.

-Authorities found that "vitamin pills" Buenoano was giving Gentry contained arsenic and paraformaldehyde.
+Authorities found that the "vitamin pills" Buenoano was giving Gentry contained arsenic and paraformaldehyde.
 Exhumations of Michael Goodyear, James Goodyear, and Bobby Joe Morris showed that all were given arsenic.
 James Goodyear and Bobby Joe Morris were found to have died of arsenic poisoning.
 Buenoano received substantial life insurance payouts after each death.
 She was arrested in 1983 on multiple counts.

 Conviction, imprisonment, and execution

 In 1984, Buenoano was convicted for the murder of her son Michael and the attempted murder of Gentry.
 She received a 12-year sentence for the Gentry case, and a life sentence for the Michael Buenoano case.

 In 1985 she was convicted of the murder of her first husband James Goodyear.
 She was sentenced to death for his murder.
 She was convicted of multiple counts of grand theft (by insurance fraud).
 She is thought to have committed multiple acts of arson (again, for purposes of insurance fraud).

 She was incarcerated in the Florida Department of Corrections Broward Correctional Institution's death row for women.
-On March 30, 1998, five days before her 55th birthday, Buenoano was executed in the electric chair at the Florida State Prison.
+On March 30, 1998, Buenoano was executed in the electric chair at the Florida State Prison.

-Her last meal consisted of steamed broccoli, asparagus, strawberries, and tomato wedges with hot tea and lemon.
+Her last meal consisted of steamed broccoli, asparagus, strawberries, and hot tea.
 When asked if she had any last words, Buenoano said "No, sir."
 Buenoano's body was cremated.

 She was the first woman executed in Florida since 1848.
 She was the first woman in the United States to be electrocuted since 1976.